firebirdberlin/nightdream/docs/faq/faq_en.md

 ## Autostart

-The app has different options for auto starting.
-If you enable the autostart it starts as soon as it gets connected to a power source.
-If the app is interupted it waits until the device goes back into standby, i.e. the screen turns off and restarts the night clock.
-The "always on" feature is starting the app while the device is not charging.
-In order to save some battery I advise to stop the app after some minutes (Preferences > Autostart > Stop automatically > on battery timeout).
+There are two options for autostart: Autostart and Always On

+### Autostart

+The autostart becomes active when the device is connected to a previously defined power source (charger, USB, wireless, charger or dock).
+If the night clock is interrupted, it restarts as soon as the device goes into standby mode, e.g. when the screen turns off.
+The period in which the autostart is active can be defined.
+If all conditions are met at the start time, the night clock is then started.
+At the end of the period, the app is closed accordingly if the corresponding option is activated (Automatic shutdown > at the end of the autostart period).

+### Always On

+Always on supplements the autostart in the event that no power source is connected.
+The app is then started when the device goes into standby.
+A period can be defined in which the function is active.
+Below an adjustable battery charge level, the function is switched off so as not to discharge the battery too quickly.
+If the "screen up" function is activated, the device must be lying on a table for the "Always On" function to be activated.
+I also recommend using the Automatically exit > After timeout (in battery mode) function, because an activated display drains the battery quickly.

 [Top](#table-of-contents)